Early Childhood Teacher

 - Poutuarongo Reo Māori (Level 7)

-- Te Tohu Paethai Whakaato Kōhungahunga (Te Reo Māori) (Level 7)
+- Te Tohu Paetahi Whakaato Kōhungahunga (Te Reo Māori) (Level 7)

 - Whakapakarai Tino Rangatiratanga (Level 7).

-You also need to be registered with the Education Council and have a current practising certificate, renewable every three years.
+You also need to be registered with the Teaching Council and have a current practising certificate, renewable every three years.

 Some early childhood centres allow you to start as a trainee teacher so that you earn your Bachelor of Teaching while working.